-Tourism in Canada is a multi-billion-dollar sector employing over 1.9 million people in five industry groups in communities across the country.
-As the pandemic struck the world, employment in Canadian tourism plummeted by nearly 1 million jobs.
-Ongoing volatility in the tourism job market has, undoubtedly, made some Canadians wary of starting (or continuing) a career in tourism and has likely impacted the attractiveness of tourism as a place of employment and career path.
+In spite of recent fluctuations due to the pandemic, tourism in Canada remains a multi-billion-dollar sector that employs over 1.9 million people across five industry groups, and operates in communities all across the country.
+Ongoing volatility in the tourism job market and external economic pressures have undoubtedly made some Canadians wary of starting (or continuing) a career in tourism, and have likely impacted the “attractiveness” of tourism as a place of employment and as a career path.

-Research is required to understand where Canadians “are at” now in terms of their attitudes and beliefs about working in tourism and then to track those changes over time as the industry pivots and rebuilds itself in Canada and around the world.
+Ongoing research is needed to really understand where Canadians “are at” now in terms their attitudes and beliefs about working in tourism, and then to track those changes over time as the industry pivots and rebuilds itself in Canada and around the world.

 A full report analyzing the results of this survey is now available as a free download, and highlights are provided below.